ChalmersLibrary/create-dmp/README.md

 * -h, --help

 *Uninstall*
-You can uninstall the app by running **pip uninstall create-dmp** from the root directory.
+You can uninstall the app by running `pip uninstall create-dmp´ from the root directory.
 Please note that you will need to re-install the app when something has been updated.

 This app can be used in conjunction with other Chalmers DS Wizard services, such as:
 https://github.com/ChalmersLibrary/dsw2es